When is registration open?

 Is it a deep water swim and is there somewhere to warm up?

-It’s a deep water start, depending on timings there should be time for a brief warm up, we aim to do the safety briefing 15 mins before the start and it takes a couple of minutes.
+It’s a deep water start, depending on timings there should be time for a brief warm up.
 If you get in first then you should be able to get a 5 minute warm up.

 What happens if the river is too cold?